snac-cooperative/snac_eac_cpf_utils/readme.md

 in our largest corpus of MARC records.
 Your agency codes may vary.
 You can prepare your own worldcat_code.xml.
 The process begins by getting all the 040$a from the MARC records.
 Next we look up those values up via the WorldCat web API.
 Finally, the unique values are written into worldcat_code.xml.

+If worldcat_code.pl is not executable, make it so with chmod.

+    chmod +x worldcat_code.pl

 First, backup the original worldcat_code.xml.